 The ancient art of geomancy is experiencing a revival.
 This is divination by interpreting the signs and symbols from the earth.
 In Tibet, it was customary for the traveling monk to interpret oracles from the shapes and forms he met in the landscape.
 The pictures seen in the shape of rocks or in the mountain’s melting ice all augured for the future.

-Sometimes matters of state would be decided according to the omens seen in the simulacra observed in rocks, trees or in the stains in walls of temples.
-Similarly, in Christian countries much controversy has centred around images of Christ that have appeared in the stains on flagstones or plaster walls.
-Today, clairvoyants read the pictures and shapes in a tray of sand as a means of focusing clairvoyance.
+Simulacra are the images seen in rocks, trees or in the stains in walls of temples.
+In Christian countries much controversy has centered around images of Christ that have appeared in the stains on flagstones or plaster walls.
+Clairvoyants read the pictures and shapes in a tray of sand as a means of focusing their gift.

-The powers of the mind to project visual images into clear water, the crystal ball or random patterns gives us direct access to the unconscious mind.
-On one level these powers can be used to tell us about the processes going on in the unconscious mind, on another they help us to unlock the powers of extra-sensory perception and may even enable us to divine the future.
+The powers of the mind to project visual images into clear water, the crystal ball or random patterns gives us access to the unconscious mind.
+On one level, these powers tell us about the processes going on in the unconscious.
+On another they help us to unlock the powers of extra-sensory perception.
+They enable us to divine the future.

 References and Works Cited